-Total Columns of Combined Balance Sheet
+Total Columns

-Total columns on the combined balance sheet are captioned "memorandum only" to indicate that they are presented only to facilitate financial analysis.
+Total columns on the financial statements are captioned "memorandum only" to indicate that they are presented only to facilitate financial analysis.
 Data in these columns do not present financial position, results of operations, or changes in financial position in conformity with generally accepted accounting principles.
 Nor is such data comparable to a consolidation.
 Interfund eliminations have not been made in the aggregation of this data.